NolanBrandon/Group6_project2/README.md

 # Group6_project2
+#John Carlo Manuel, Brandon Nolan, Peter Afif
+johncarlomanuel@csu.fullerton.edu, brandonnolan@csu.fullerton.edu, pafif@csu.fullerton.edu
-#To run this program, you should install python, and then use the code in our project2_starter.py file using this command:
+#To run this program, install python, and using the terminal, navigate to where our project is saved, and run the code with the command: "python 3 project2_starter.py
-"python 3 project2_starter.py"